 Grande Electric Oven: 21 1/8"w x 6"h x 16" d (Found on the Rully)

 Petite Electric Oven: 16 3/4" w x 6"h x 16" d (Found on the Chagny models)

 Measurements above are for models produced from 2019 on.

 Less is more!
 Smaller, fitted ovens found support early in France, in part due to the culinary practice called "en-croûte".
 Beef, poultry or fish was wrapped in pastry or grasses and clay prior to placing in oven or fire, to tenderize and preserve flavor.
 Advantages: 1. better taste and texture, 2. heat concentrates on food instead of empty space, 3. moisture is preserved so foods don't burn as readily.

-26-pound perfectly roasted turkeys?
+15-20-pound perfectly roasted turkeys (depending on turkey height)?
 No sweat!
 Standard-size cookie sheets, casserole dishes, cupcake tins and most dutch ovens will fit your Cluny oven.
-Potential issues are with oversized pizza and pastry sheets or grandpa’s antique turkey roaster with the big fin handles.
+Potential issues are with oversized pizza and pastry sheets or grandpa's antique turkey roaster with the big fin handles.
 We provide you with fitted pastry sheets that lock onto your oven racks and vertical-handle roasters are fairly common.